-The Smarter Balanced digitally-delivered assessments include a wide array of embedded universal tools.
-These are available to all students as part of the technology platform.
+The Smarter Balanced digitally delivered assessments include a wide array of embedded universal tools.
+These are available to participating students as part of the technology platform.

-Table 1 lists the embedded universal tools available to all students for computer administered Smarter Balanced assessments.
+Table 1 lists the embedded universal tools available to participating students for computer-administered Smarter Balanced assessments.
 It includes a description of each tool.
-Although these tools are generally available to all students, educators may determine that one or more might be distracting for a particular student, and thus might indicate that the tool should be turned off for the administration of the assessment to the student (see Section II - Designated Supports).
+Although these tools are available to participating students, educators may determine that one or more might be distracting for a particular student, and thus might indicate that the tool should be turned off for the administration of the assessment to the student (see Section II - Designated Supports).